-Full-mouth reconstruction is a process where the mouth is restored back to the way it was supposed to be.
-Full mouth reconstruction is often used to describe the process of rebuilding or simultaneously restoring all of the teeth in both the upper and lower jaws.
+Full-mouth reconstruction is the process of rebuilding or simultaneously replacing all of the teeth in both the upper and lower jaws.
+Full-mouth reconstruction is often used to describe the process of rebuilding or simultaneously restoring all of the teeth in both the upper and lower jaws.

-This is reconstructing mouths that have been worn down through years of clenching, grinding, and other processes.
-This wear and tear is addressed and the mouth is rebuilt.
+Reconstructing mouths have been worn down through years of clenching, grinding, and other processes.
+This wear and tear addressed, and the surgeons rebuilt the mouth.

 Restoration of the severely worn out teeth is one of the most challenging procedures in dentistry.
-In order to successfully restore and maintain the teeth, dentist must have an insight into how the teeth arrived at this state of destruction.
+To successfully restore and maintain the teeth, the dentist must have an insight into how the teeth arrived at this state of destruction.
 Tooth wear can result from wrong brushing technique, severe acidity problems.
 Research has shown that these wear mechanisms rarely act alone, and there is nearly always a combination of the processes.
-At Smiline, we have specialist dentists who can evaluate and diagnose such problems on account of patient’s diet, history of eating and gastric disorders, along with the present state of the occlusion.
-Emphasis must be placed on the evaluation of problems in the occlusion of the teeth preventing jaw problems.
-Behavioral factors that may lead to parafunctional habits and night grinding of teeth which are also important to understand and manage in order to successfully restore and maintain a healthier set of teeth.
-Once a complete understanding of the etiology of the teeth present state is appreciated by the dentist, a treatment plan can be formulated, taking into account the number of teeth to be treated, relation of the jaws, space availability, the vertical dimension of the teeth in a bite and the choice of restorative material.
+At Smiline, we have specialist dentists who can evaluate and diagnose such problems on account of the patient’s diet, history of eating and gastric disorders, along with the present state of the occlusion.
+Emphasis must place on the evaluation of problems in the occlusion of the teeth preventing jaw problems.
+Behavioral factors that may lead to parafunctional habits and night grinding of teeth which are also essential to understand and manage to successfully restore and maintain a healthier set of teeth.
+Once the dentist appreciates a complete understanding of the etiology of the teeth present state, a treatment plan can formulate, taking into account the number of teeth to be treated, the relation of the jaws, space availability, the vertical dimension of the teeth in a bite and the choice of restorative material.

 When tooth loss occurs due to decay